lubkoKuzenko/FE-Interview-Questions/React/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## 14Q. ***How can I represent "side effects" such as AJAX calls?
-Why do we need things like "action creators", "thunks", and "middleware" to do async behavior?***
+## 14. How can I represent "side effects" such as AJAX calls?
+Why do we need things like "action creators", "thunks", and "middleware" to do async behavior?

 Any meaningful web app needs to execute complex logic, usually including asynchronous work such as making AJAX requests.
 That code is no longer purely a function of its inputs, and the interactions with the outside world are known as "side effects".